DCM-UPB/VMCPlusPlus/README.md

 C++ Library for doing a Variational Monte Carlo simulation.
 It is built upon the MCI++ (https://github.com/francesco086/MCIntegratorPlusPlus) and NoisyFunMin (https://github.com/francesco086/NoisyFunMin) libraries.
+It also uses the GSL (GNU Scientific Library).

 In `doc/` there is a user manual in pdf.